Hannah Montana: The Movie (soundtrack): Commercial performance

 Hannah Montana: The Movie debuted on the Billboard 200 at number two with 139,000 copies sold on the issue date April 11, 2009.
 After four weeks of ascending and descending the chart, the album reached the number one position, becoming the first soundtrack of the year to top the Billboard 200.
 In its fourth week the album sold 133,000 copies, a decline of 32 percent compared to previous week's haul of 196,000.
 It also topped Billboard Top Country Albums for nine non-consecutive weeks and Top Soundtracks for nineteen non-consecutive weeks.
 After two months, the album became certified platinum for shipments of one million copies by the Recording Industry Association of America (RIAA).
 The album has sold 2,085,000 copies in the US as of April 2014 and 3 million worldwide.
 In Canada, the album debuted at number two, and peaked at number one for two consecutive weeks.

 Hannah Montana: The Movie made its debut in the New Zealand RIANZ Album Chart at number eleven and eventually topped the chart for a week.
 It was certified platinum by the Recording Industry Association of New Zealand (RIANZ) for the shipment of 15,000 copies.
 In Australia, the soundtrack peaked at number six and was certified platinum by the Australian Recording Industry Association (ARIA), selling more than 70,000 copies.
 In Spain, the album debuted at number eighteen and peaked at the top spot for four weeks.
 The album was later certified platinum by the Productores de Música de España for the shipment of 80,000 copies.
 In Austria, the soundtrack peaked at number one for one week and was eventually certified gold for sales above 10,000.
 Hannah Montana: The Movie also topped the Portuguese chart and reached the top twenty of charts in Belgium, Denmark, Mexico, Norway, Poland, Sweden, and Switzerland.

 Awards and accolades

 Hannah Montana: The Movie was nominated for "Choice Music: Album Soundtrack" and "Favorite Soundtrack" at the Teen Choice Awards and 2009 American Music Awards but lost to the Twilight soundtrack, respectively.
-Five of the songs, "Back to Tennessee", "Butterfly Fly Away", "Don't Walk Away", "Hoedown Throwdown", and "You'll Always Find Your Way Back Home" are included on the short list for the Academy Award for Best Original Song at the 82nd Annual Academy Awards.
+Five of the songs, "Back to Tennessee", "Butterfly Fly Away", "Don't Walk Away", "Hoedown Throwdown", and "You'll Always Find Your Way Back Home" were included on the short list for the Academy Award for Best Original Song at the 82nd Annual Academy Awards.